Policies & Procedures

 Weekday school programs

 Class enrollment is based on a child’s age on September 1st of the year they enter the program.
-Mothers Morning Out (1K) and two-year-old classes (2K) are offered on M/W/F or T/Th.
-Three-year-olds (3K) may attend M/W/F, T/Th/F, or Monday-Friday.
+One-year-olds who are walking enter 1K, and two-year-olds enter 2K in either an M/W/F or T/Th class.
+Three-year-olds (3K) may attend M/W/F, T/Th/F, or Monday-Friday classes.
 The 4K classes are Monday-Friday classes.
-In addition, 3K and 4K classes have weekly chapel and Music instruction.
+In addition, 3K and 4K classes have weekly chapel, music instruction, and Power Play (physical education).

 ARRIVAL

-School begins at 9:00 am.
-Doors open at 8:45 am for drop-off.
+Doors open at 8:45am for drop-off.
 Children will not be received before 8:45am unless they are registered, in advance, for the “Early Birds” Program.
 Parents should park and walk their children up to the porch, where a staff member will meet them.
 Students will walk to their classrooms on their own, guided by staff.

 BABYSITTING POLICYStaff members are not permitted to babysit for families in our program.